AllanK24/SiliconShowdown/docs/notes.md

 8. Come up with requirements file
 9. Remove redundant records from benchmark.py
 10. Come up with a script to install any python version if python doesn't exist
+11. Update the model list, add the diffusion LM if feasable